PLNech/musicologist/README.md

 - > Do you know anything about love?
 - > Did you hear songs by Zeppelin?
 - > What do you know on California?

+# Getting started
+- Git clone or download the code
+- Run `cd android && ./gradlew installDebug` to install the app on a connected device/emulator

 # Architecture
 - Mobile frontend in [`/android`](/android)